basilstotz/puavo-image-utils/README.md

 - edit **puavo-img-patch.sh** to set source puavo-os-image.
 - **sudo make**
 - wait for patch process to be finished
-- install the new image on your Puavo latop with **sudo puavo-install-and-update-image -f <newimagename.img>  <newimagename.img>**
+- install the new image on your Puavo latop with **sudo puavo-install-and-update-image -f NEWIMAGENAME.img  NEWIMAGENAME.img**

 ## The puavo-img-tool

-The Makefile is just a wrapper arounf the programm **puavo-img-tool**
+The Makefile is just a wrapper arounf the programm **puavo-img-tool**:

 ```
-Usage: puavo-img-tool [options] IMAGE.mg
+Usage: puavo-img-tool [options] IMAGE.img

-Patch a PuavoOS image.
+Inspect or modify a PuavoOS image.

 Options:
     -c, --class           set image class
     -o, --osname          set image osname
     -i, --iteractive      force interactive shell
+    -h, --help            show this help message
 ```

 ## Add Your Own Things